 Betting Act 1931

 The Betting (Amendment) Act 2015 was commenced on 15th April 2015.
-This legislation amends the Betting Act 1931 and provides for the licensing of remote (on-line) bookmakers and betting intermediaries for the first time.
+This legislation, which is the responsibility of the Minister for Finance, amends the Betting Act 1931 and provides for the licensing of remote (on-line) bookmakers and betting intermediaries for the first time.
+All betting licences are issues by the Revenue Commissioners.

 Applications for certificates of personal fitness from remote operators, and terrestrial bookmakers not ordinarily resident in the State, are to be made to the Minister for Justice, following the placement of an advertisement in two daily, national newspapers.
 The advertisement and the application form are to be in a specified format.
 You can access these at the link below:

 Terrestrial out of State Operators